saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectShipmentItem.md

 ### **rejectShipmentItem**

 **Purpose**
 The primary goal of the `rejectShipmentItem` service is to handle the rejection of a specific item within a shipment.
-This involves cancelling  the shipment item, move PickListOrderItem to rejected status, put the order items in the brokering queue and adjusting inventory levels.

 **Input Parameters**